ProgrammerAL/code-updater/README.md

   - Child Objects:
     - CsProjVersioningOptions
       - Optional
-      - Versioning options for csproj files
+      - Versioning options for `*.csproj` files
       - Required Properties:
         - TargetFramework
           - String.
-Target Framework to set in all *.csproj files
+Target Framework to set in all `*.csproj` files
         - LangVersion
           - String.
-C# language version to set in all *.csproj files
+C# language version to set in all `*.csproj` files
         - TreatWarningsAsErrors
           - Boolean.
-The value to set for the TreatWarningsAsErrors flag in all *.csproj files
+The value to set for the TreatWarningsAsErrors flag in all `*.csproj` files
     - CsProjDotNetAnalyzerOptions
-      - .NET Analyzer settings to set in all csproj files
+      - .NET Analyzer settings to set in all `*.csproj` files
       - Required Properties:
         - EnableNetAnalyzers
           - Boolean.
 True to set the `EnableNetAnalyzers` csproj value to true, false to set it to false